adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [ ] As a player, all changes I make to hit points, hit dice, ability scores, savings throws, and other stats persist after I refresh the browser

+- [x] As a player, I can edit my ability scores

+- [x] As a player, I can view my ability score modifiers

+- [x] As a player, ability scores persist after page refresh

 - [ ] As a player, I can increase or decrease my hit points via the stepper widget

 - [ ] As a player, I can reset my hp by clicking on the reset icon

 - [ ] As a player, I can see the hit points bar change colors at certain intervals as hit points decrease